 In 2012, four friends and I founded BSides Winnipeg, an information security conference.
 BSides Winnipeg was held three times on a biennial schedule (2013, 2015, 2017) before switching to an annual schedule and renaming itself to The Long Con in 2018.

 In the summer of 2013, I travelled to the University of California, Berkeley to teach a full-day workshop at Sharkfest on using Wireshark to troubleshoot SSL/TLS.
 People paid money for it, nobody asked for it back, and everyone returned after the lunch break, so I'm calling it a rousing success.

 At the end of 2013, my first child was born.
 I now travel only for job interviews and annual company meetings, but sometimes not even then.

 In the fall of 2014, I returned to the Master's program with a different focus than before, and a life (wife, child, job) outside of academia to keep me balanced.

 At the start of 2015, I founded the Winnipeg chapter of Papers We Love, a sort of book club for academic papers.
 Several times a year we meet to listen to someone present an academic paper, and then discuss it.

-I think my personality is best summed up by the most memorable compliment I've ever received: "You're the most genuine person I've ever met."
+I think my personality is best summed up by the most memorable compliment I've ever received from a friend/coworker: "You're the most genuine person I've ever met."
 The point being that the speaker always knew exactly what to expect from me, usually as a result of me explicitly telling him.
 I enjoy talking, whether I'm doing it or someone else is, which usually results in everyone around me knowing what I'm thinking.
 Reactions vary.
 I like that.